daleao/sdv/Professions/README.md

 ### Prestige Progression

 If enabled, Mastering a skill will also unlock it's progression up to level 20, allowing you to continue to develop your tool proficiency, max health and other stats via **Prestige Levels**.
-Other perks of these levels include better odds of higher-quality crops, fishes and forage, a larger fishing bar, more berries foraged per bush, and longer-lasting [Limit Breaks](#limit-breaks).
-On top of that, at levels 15 and 20 you will be offered the choice of a **Prestige Profession**.
+Some more perks of gaining additional levels include better odds of higher-quality crops, fishes and forage, a larger fishing bar, more berries foraged per bush, and longer-lasting [Limit Breaks](#limit-breaks).
+More importantly, at levels 15 and 20 you will be offered the choice of a **Prestige Profession**.

 <div align="center">